CoderDojo-Content/Mini-Sushi-Zoo-Pictures/en/README.md

    ```

    * Change “lions.jpg” to the filename of your picture.
 It must match the file name exactly.
 The picture should appear on your page when you click Run.
+6. If you want to change the size of your picture, go to **styles.css** and change the number after `width`.
+Make sure not to delete the `px;` after it, for example it should like like: `width: 150px;`

 6. Let’s turn it into a link that takes you to a page all about the animal!
-First, create a new page: click the plus and type **lion.html** where it says “file name”.
-Change it to whatever animal you have, but be sure the name ends in **.html** as this is what makes it a **web page**.
+First, create a new page: click the **+** next to the image icon and type **lion.html** where it says “file name”.
+   * Change it to whatever animal you have, but be sure the name ends in **.html** as this is what makes it a **web page**.

 7. Go to the file _blank\_page.html_.
 There you'll see all the code you need for a blank page.
 Copy that into your new file.